rminehan/scala-basic-training/08_common_collections/slides.md

 - an insert heavy workload

-- a bit enough list to justify it
+- a big enough list to justify it

 Rarely happens.